GerrySeidman/rectangles/stemVM.md

 7. We will set the host name for the Tutorial Stem to 'stem1'
 8. We will set up Network Time Protocol (NTP)

-> For those familiar with setting up Ubuntu 16.04 and VirtualBox Networking, you can go straight to 6 & 7.
+> For those familiar with setting up Ubuntu 16.04 and VirtualBox Networking, you can go straight to Steps 6.
 Of note is the specifying the DNS server in ```/etc/network/interfaces``` in anticipation of the later step of setting up DNS.

 ## Linux Version for the Tutorial